-The registration process of an international domain on NIC.UA website is absolutely the same as any other domain zone - you add the domain you like to the cart, place the order, and make the payment.
+Registration of an international domain is no different from any other domain zone - you add the domain to the cart, make an order and pay.

-The distinguishing feature of international domains is that you must confirm the registrant's (domain owner's) contact email.
+There is only one thing special – you must confirm the registrant's (domain owner's) contact email.

-This rule exists since January 1, 2014 - ICANN organization (Internet Corporation for Assigned Names and Numbers) obliges registrants to confirm the contact information, which is specified in the domain Registrant data field.
+Since January 1, 2014 - ICANN (Internet Corporation for Assigned Names and Numbers) organization obliges the registrants to confirm contact information, which is indicated in the Registrant data.

-The letter is sent by the registry on behalf of NIC.UA, the message text is written in English and contains the domain name and a link that you should follow.
+The letter is sent by the registry on behalf of NIC.UA, the text of the letter is written in English and contains the name of your domain and the link to click on.

 The domain will wait for email confirmation within 14 days.
 All this time it will be active.